University Administrative Policies

 6. Utilization of Small, Disadvantaged, and Women-Owned Businesses

-The University of New Mexico encourages the utilization of small businesses, small disadvantaged businesses, and small women-owned businesses, in compliance with Public Law 95-507 and Federal Acquisition Regulations.
+The University of New Mexico encourages the utilization of small businesses, small disadvantaged businesses, and small women-owned businesses, in compliance with Public Law 95-507 and the FAR.

 7. Close-Out of Sub-Awards